Ananda Thandavam: Plot

 At the airport, everyone is gathered, and Madhu's parents are collecting the coffin with Madhu's body.
-Rad tries to lie to Madhu's parents that he was perfect to her in every way and cannot understand why this happened.
-In the meantime, Raghu, who had also come to see Madhu's body, arrives.
-He gets enraged and charges at Rad with a security's revolver, but he then finds out that it is locked.
+Rad tries to lie to Madhu's parents, saying he was perfect to her in every way and cannot understand why this happened.
+Meanwhile, Raghu, who had also come to see Madhu's body, arrives.
+He gets enraged and charges at Rad with a security guard's revolver, but then finds out that it is locked.
 Madhu's parents apologize to Raghu that their daughter's suicide was caused by their own greed and betrayal, and take Madhu's body to India.
-Outside the airport, Raghu is consoled by Ratna as she tells him that she loves his relationship commitment more than him.
+Outside the airport, Ratna consoles Raghu and tells him she loves his relationship commitment more than him.

 Production

-A. R. Gandhi Krishna, a former assistant to Shankar in Sivaji made his directorial debut with the film Chellamae.
+A. R. Gandhi Krishna, a former assistant to Shankar in Sivaji, made his directorial debut with the film Chellamae.
 Sujatha wrote the dialogue for the screenplay before his death.
 Filming began on location in Ooty, then moved to Tenkasi, Kuttralam, Ambasamudram, Papanasam and Malaysia.
-G. V. Prakash scored the music for the movie, while award-winning lyricist Vairamuthu penned the lyrics.
+G. V. Prakash Kumar scored the music for the movie, while award-winning lyricist Vairamuthu penned the lyrics.
 Vairamuthu said that one of his best recent works was the song he wrote for this film.
-Vairamuthu said, "On reading the lines, Gandhi Krishna was floored totally and was in fail of words".
+He said, "On reading the lines, Gandhi Krishna was floored totally and was in fail of words".
 Ananda Thandavam was produced by Aascar Films' Suresh Shanmugam.
-Shankar, who worked as associate to the late cinematographer Jeeva, was "cranking the camera".
+Shankar, who worked as an associate to the late cinematographer Jeeva, was "cranking the camera".

 The satellite rights of the film were sold to Kalaignar TV.

 Soundtrack

-The songs were composed by G. V. Prakash Kumar in which 'Kana Kangiren' song become Massive response from audience and one of the top listening songs of the year.
+The songs were composed by G. V. Prakash Kumar.
+"Kana Kangiren" received a massive response from the audience and became one of the top songs of the year.
 All lyrics written by Vairamuthu.